 6. Duties After a Loss

 This part guides the insured in case of a loss.
-It includes responsibilities like informing the insurer as soon as possible in case of a loss, notifying the police whenever required and protecting yourself and your property from potential losses.
+It includes responsibilities like informing the insurer as soon as possible in case of a loss, notifying the police whenever required and protecting yourself and your property from potential losses so that you can request for an insurance claim under you policy.

 It is very important to read through and understand your insurance policy and it is equally important to buy it from a trusted insurance company.
 For more information on best insurance policies, visit our website!